Leatherface: Masks

-One of the defining characteristics of Leatherface, depicted throughout the entirety of the series, has been his iconic face mask(s).
+One of the defining characteristics of Leatherface, depicted throughout the entirety of the series, has been his face mask(s).
 As with the character's real-life inspiration, Ed Gein, Leatherface wears masks made from the faces of his victims.
 In the original film, Leatherface dons three different masks during certain parts of the film, each representing a different personality at a given point of time, as the character was never intended to have any personality beneath those masks.
-As Hansen explained, each mask the character wore determined the kind of personality he wanted to emulate, with each of the masks seen in the film representing something important to Leatherface: "He uses the masks to express the context he is in and how he will behave–his state of mind."
-Elaborating upon this, Hansen would state that each mask was a way for Leatherface to take on a personality or identity he was incapable of expressing on his own, that if one were to remove his mask he would essentially be devoid of any identity or personality.
-Co-creator Kim Henkel agreed with this assessment, stating that Leatherface "is who he wears", assuming the personality of each of his individual masks.
+As Hansen wrote, each mask the character wore determined the kind of personality he wanted to emulate, with each of the masks seen in the film representing something important to Leatherface: "He uses the masks to express the context he is in and how he will behave–his state of mind."
+Elaborating upon this, Hansen has stated that each mask was a way for Leatherface to take on a personality or identity he was incapable of expressing on his own, that if one were to remove his mask he was essentially devoid of any identity or personality.
+Co-creator Kim Henkel agreed with this assessment, stating that Leatherface "is who he wears", assuming the personality of each of his masks.
 Tobe Hooper felt that the character's alternating personalities while wearing various masks was comparable to Greek tragedy, as to him, wearing a mask was a form of expressing himself in a way he was incapable of doing on his own.

-In his essay titled The Aesthetics of Fright, Others would put forth their own interpretation on Leatherface's masks, cultural historian and essayist Morris Dickstein compared Leatherface to Michael Myers of the Halloween franchise.
-Explaining that both characters utilized a mask to obscure their identity, referring to both characters as "murderers in whiteface", while also defining both series as being their own visual signature.
-The mask-wearing aspect was also viewed by Lorna Piatti-Farnell to be a representation of the evil within humanity, and by literally donning the faces of others, Leatherface is able to personify his own evil inner-nature.
+Over the years, many critics and scholars have put forth their interpretations on the character's masks.
+In his essay titled The Aesthetics of Fright, cultural historian and essayist Morris Dickstein compared Leatherface to Michael Myers of the Halloween franchise.
+Writing that both characters utilized a mask to obscure their identity, referring to both characters as "murderers in whiteface", while also defining both series as having their own visual signature.
+This mask-wearing aspect was also viewed by Lorna Piatti-Farnell to be a representation of the evil within humanity, and by literally donning the faces of others, Leatherface can personify his evil inner-nature.
 In the fourth film of the franchise, Henkel wanted to expand upon the reason for the character's various face masks.
-When discussing the character, Henkel explained that Leatherface not only chose to wear these different masks to literally become different people other than himself, but also to hide his perceived ugliness.
+When discussing the character, Henkel explained that Leatherface not only chose to wear these different masks to become different people other than himself but also as a way to hide his perceived ugliness.
 The three masks seen in the film represented three distinct personalities for the character, as effects artist Joshua "J.M."
-Logan would recall from a conversation with the film's director about the personality of each mask; the Killer mask was worn when taking on the personality of the family's enforcer, the Old Lady mask was the personality of a grandmother taking care of her children, and the Pretty Lady mask was that of someone wanting to be loved.
+Logan recalled from a conversation with the film's director about the personality of each mask; the Killer mask was worn when taking on the personality of the family's enforcer, the Old Lady mask was the personality of a grandmother taking care of her children, and the Pretty Lady mask was that of someone wanting to be loved.